wdoyle42/hoddatasci/lessons/05-regression.md

 allows us to calculate the conditional mean of the outcome at *every* value of the predictor.
 If the predictor takes on just a few values, then that’s the number of conditional means that will be calculated.
-If the predictor is continuous and takes on a large number of values, we’ll still be able to calculate the conditional mean at every one of those values.
+If the predictor is continuous and takes on a large number of values, we’statll still be able to calculate the conditional mean at every one of those values.

 The model we posit for regression is as follows: